-Latest In Washington's New Normal: High Court Nominees Stop Playing Nice
+Washington's Latest New Normal: High Court Nominees Stop Playing Nice

 With much of the national audience having just responded to Ford's performance on TV, something like this scorched-earth defense may have been Kavanaugh's only chance.
 It may have been the one way to prevent Republican defections.
 It may have been the one way to keep the White House on his side.

-So the long-term effects that such a confirmation conflagration could have for Kavanaugh on the Court — or for the Court itself — were subordinated.
+So the long-term effects that such a confirmation conflagration could have for Kavanaugh on the court — or for the court itself — were subordinated.

 The process was a "national disgrace," Kavanaugh said, despite the fact the process was being run by the majority party, the party of the president — the party of Kavanaugh himself.

 And that may have been part of the problem, or perhaps the root of the problem.
-Kavanaugh clearly believed he was being targeted for torture by Democrats resentful of his record not as a judge but as a lawyer for the GOP — and not just any party lawyer, but a key player at moments of maximum sensitivity still raw in the memory.
+Kavanaugh clearly believed he was being targeted for torture by Democrats resentful of his record not as a judge, but as a lawyer for the GOP — and not just any party lawyer, but a key player at moments of maximum sensitivity still raw in the memory.

 That was behind his remark about the "revenge of the Clintons."
-He was not just referring to Democratic resentment of Hillary Clinton's loss in 2016, but also the bitterness from President Clinton's impeachment in 1998.
+He was not just referring to Democratic resentment of Hillary Clinton's loss in 2016, but also the bitterness from President Bill Clinton's impeachment in 1998.
 Kavanaugh worked for independent counsel Kenneth Starr, whose wide-ranging probe of the president exposed an affair with a White House intern named Monica Lewinsky.
 As a young lawyer on Starr's team, Kavanaugh pushed for explicit inquiries about sex acts and urged Starr to author a tough report.

-Shortly thereafter, Kavanaugh worked for George W. Bush's campaign in the disputed Florida recount of 2000 and later as his White House staff secretary — reviewing a variety of sensitive issues and documents.
-(Another source of friction with Judiciary Committee Democrats who wanted to see these archival items.)
+Shortly thereafter, Kavanaugh worked for George W. Bush's campaign in the disputed Florida recount of 2000 and later as his White House staff secretary, reviewing a variety of sensitive issues and documents — another source of friction with Judiciary Committee Democrats who wanted to see these archival items.

-As a result, Kavanaugh's first judicial appointment by Bush in 2003 was held up for three years and needed special inter-party negotiations to be approved in 2006.
+As a result, Kavanaugh's first judicial appointment by Bush in 2003 was held up for three years and needed special interparty negotiations to be approved in 2006.
 It's just possible the memory of all that has not left Kavanaugh's hippocampus, either.

 All judges have some political affiliation, of course, and always have had.
 But it had been something to play down — something to all but deny.
 In the not so distant past, nearly every nominee actively sought bipartisan love.